mcfranc/protestify/README.md

-# protestify
-An app for organizing environmental movements

-MERN stack - GraphQL, MongoDB via Mongoose, Express, React, Node.js
+Project to familiarize myself with the MERN stack; technologies used: GraphQL, MongoDB via Mongoose, Express, React, Node.js, DataLoader